Stock Disposal

 Assessing your land eligibility

 This option is available within the target area shown on this map.
-It may be possible to apply for this option outside this area where there is strong justification as endorsed by NatureScot.
+However, it may be possible to apply for this option outside this area where there is strong justification as endorsed by NatureScot.

 You can check if this option is available on your holding using the search targeting tool which can be found on any of the following AECS guidance pages: